paramesh-m/dot-NET-demo/README.md

-# .NET Demo
+# .NET Demo Requirement Page

 Project to track all efforts for a .NET demo regarding DevSecOps and CI/CD pipelines

-# .Net Code Demo Information - Any type of code/database/etc
+## .Net Code Demo Information - Any type of code/database/etc
 For a demo using other methods available, repo will support the following
 - What API/Front end?
 WebAPI